Velocidex/velociraptor-docs/content/vql_reference/parsers/_index.md

 ]
 ```

-The profile is compiled and overlayed on top of the offset specified,
+The profile is compiled and overlaid on top of the offset specified,
 then the object is emitted with its required fields.

 You can read more about profiles here https://github.com/Velocidex/vtypes